shri-itsMe/weather-wallpaper/README.md

 A macOS app that automatically changes your desktop wallpaper based on the current weather in your city.

-Built with Python and AppleScript, bundled into a native `.app` using [Platypus](https://sveinbjorn.org/platypus).
+Built with Python and AppleScript

 MIT Lisence
 Built using Python 3 on macOS 12 (Darwin)